 Wanna make it big in Hollywood?
-Take our scripts and make movie magic as you compete against rival studios in the Golden Age of Hollywood.
+Make some movie magic as you compete against rival studios in the Golden Age of Hollywood.

 Mirth, Marvel and Maud

 Join A Door In A Wall on location for their latest production Lights, Camera, Action! starring… you!
 You and your co-stars will travel back to the Golden Age of Hollywood and film a series of mini masterpieces.
 You'll give stellar performances, and smooth talk producers - anything to make your western, historical epic or screwball comedy become a sell-out blockbuster that cleans up at the awards.
 Make sure you RSVP to the hottest movie premier in town.

 The year is 1950, and the famous Hollywood Hills sign is illuminated through the PRODUCER’s window.
 They look at YOU with narrowed eyes, take a drag on a cigar, and smile...

 So kid, you reckon you’ve got what it takes to make it in Tinseltown?
 Plenty of folks arrive here with stars in their eyes, but the real money’s in production!
 To make a genuine hit you need everything to come together.
 A killer script, talented actors, the best props, sound effects, a clever angle and a bit of that old movie magic.
 Cut all those together and hey, maybe you’ll scoop Best Picture…

 FADE OUT: A glorious awards ceremony appears.
 The host opens a golden envelope...

 In Lights, Camera, Action!
 You’ll be trying to make it big in the movies.
 You’ll source scripts and follow clues and characters to learn how to construct the perfect genre flick.
 You’ll get to film up to three tiny films in our cosy studios during the night, which we’ll then edit and appraise, before the evening concludes with a glitzy ceremony to honor the best efforts.